WojciechMula/pyahocorasick/README.rst

 You can submit contributions through `GitHub pull requests
 <https://github.com/WojciechMula/pyahocorasick/pull>`_.

+- There is a Makefile with a default target that builds and runs tests.
+- The tests can run with a `pip installe -e .[testing] && pytest -vvs`
+- See also the .github directory for CI tests and workflow

 Authors
 =======

 The initial author and maintainer is Wojciech Muła. `Philippe Ombredanne
-<https://github.com/pombredanne>`_, the current co-owner, rewrote
+<https://github.com/pombredanne>`_ is Wojciech's sidekick and helps maintaining,
-documentation, setup CI servers and did a whole lot of work to make this module better accessible to end users.
+and rewrote documentation, setup CI servers and did a some work to make this module more accessible to end users.

 Alphabetic list of authors: